mobile phones, desires, frustrations and musings

 [this is one of three posts about mobiles (in my head it was going to be one but released I had too much to rant about), see mobiles (naming) and the self obsessed mobiles (and me)]

-3 responses to “mobile phones, desires, frustrations and musings”
+3 thoughts on “mobile phones, desires, frustrations and musings

 The software update should improve interaction with exchange (I’ve really jury rigged the sync on mine, as I sync on my Mac, and haven’t dared plug it into my work PC, so don’t know how well this really works – my calendar sync therefor goes Outlook -> Google Cal -> iCalendar -> iPhone – and is one way only)